mweststrate/react-amsterdam-2017-slides/src/02_derivations.md

 # Dutch Tax System: 3 Boxes

-* box 1: belastbaar inkomen uit werk en woning
+* .box1[box 1]: belastbaar inkomen uit werk en woning
-* box 2: belastbaar inkomen uit aanmerkelijk belang
+* .box2[box 2]: belastbaar inkomen uit aanmerkelijk belang
-* box 3: belastbaar inkomen uit sparen en beleggen
+* .box3[box 3]: belastbaar inkomen uit sparen en beleggen

 ---

 # Dutch Tax System: 3 Boxes

 If you have income in multiple boxes, this income is processed separately: Different rates apply for the taxable income in box 1, 2 and 3.
-The rates are equal to the rates that apply for residents in the Netherlands <i>(only available in Dutch)</i>.
+The rates are equal to the rates that apply for residents in the Netherlands.

 ---

 # Dutch Tax System: 3 Boxes

-TL;DR: Put money in the wrong box, and all your money are belong to us.
+TL;DR: Put money in the wrong box, and all your monies are belong to us.

 ---